tawheels/take-home-challenge/README.md

 - To run the mongo version

-    - Load the database dump into you mongo instance or request the cloud.mongodb URI Run mongorestore command in the this directory, if using a local database you should not need any parameters
+    - Load the database dump into you mongo instance or request the cloud.mongodb URI.

+      Run mongorestore in this directory, if using a local database you should not need any parameters.

     - modify the file src/main/resources/application.properties
       Place a \# in front of FileMovieLoader and remove the \# in front of MongoMoviesLoader